kaylacloud/cisw31l-lab9-start/README.md

 # cisw31-lab9
-Is it your birthday?
+Is today your birthday?
 Compare dates in php to find out.

+Note: XAMPP default timezone is Europe.
+Change that in the php.ini file.